Transactions

 When you hover over a transaction, a vertical three-dot icon appears.
 Click it to display a set of additional actions.
 From here, you can publish a configurable transaction after creating or editing it so that changes reflect on the app and delete an unpublished transaction.
 Additionally, you can open the transaction's commit history from the History option to visualize the different versions of that transaction, and roll back to any previous version or download it.

 In Studio, you work with one transactions repository only (global transaction logic), which can be branched to make the necessary changes or fixes to your transactions.
-When publishing a transaction, it will publish changes made on that branch and will impact on your app if that transaction repository's branch is selected as your app's dependency.
-Read Dependencies to read more about activating dependencies for your app.
+Read Versioning and Dependencies to learn how this repository is versioned and its behaviour when publishing different versions of a transaction.